dcontiveros/davido.io/content/posts/leetcode/ArraysHashing/2024-04-24/001-ContainsDuplicate.md

 date: 2024-04-24T14:41:14-04:00
 ---

+This is entry `1/150` in the NeetCode150 Challenge.

 What seems like a trivial problem to solve actually led me down a blackhole of Python efficiencies.
 The problem states:

 > Given an integer array `nums`, return true if any value appears at least twice in the array, and return false if every element is distinct.